McConnell: Senate to pass measure halting Trump's national emergency

 Assuming all Senate Democrats were to support the resolution, only four Republicans are needed to defect for Democrats to secure the 51 votes needed to send it to the president’s desk.

 The other three Republicans who have voiced support for the resolution are Sens.
-Thom Tillis, R-N.C., Lisa Murkowski, R-Alaska, and Susan Collins, R-Maine.
+Thom Tillis of North Carolina, Lisa Murkowski of Alaska, and Susan Collins of Maine.
 Both Tillis and Collins are up for re-election next year.

 However, there’s still plenty of time for any one of these Republican defectors to change their minds — and Paul has had a track record of reversing himself on key votes.